EvotecIT/Emailimo/Readme.md

         }
         EmailText -LineBreak
         EmailTextBox -FontFamily 'Calibri' -Size 15 {
-            "This is some text that's preformatted with Emoji đ¤ˇ âď¸" "Adding more text, notice ths should be on next line" ""
+            "This is some text that's preformatted with Emoji 🤷 ‍️" "Adding more text, notice ths should be on next line" ""
             "Empty line above will cause a blank space.
 If you want to continue writting like you would do in normal email please use here strings as seen below."
             @"
-                This is tricky but it works like one â¤ big line... even thou we've split this over few lines already this will be one continues line.
-Get it right? đ "@
+                This is tricky but it works like one ❤ big line... even thou we've split this over few lines already this will be one continues line.
+Get it right? 😎 "@
             ""
         }